 Know Your Risk for Floods

 Visit FEMA’s Flood Map Service Center to know types of flood risk in your area.
-The Emergency Alert System (EAS) (link to 3.12) and National Oceanic and Atmospheric Administration (NOAA) Weather Radio also provide emergency alerts.
+The Emergency Alert System (EAS) and National Oceanic and Atmospheric Administration (NOAA) Weather Radio also provide emergency alerts.

 Purchase Flood Insurance